BrenoMancini/breno_proj/README.md

 - **Out of Player's View:** Triggers a hunting behavior to seek out the player.
 - **In Player's Field of View, but Not Seen:** Indicates an obstruction, likely a wall, in the way.
   - **Ambush Behavior:** Utilizing EQS, the enemy finds the best nearby hiding spot and waits for an ambush.
-  - This can be turned off.
+  - This can be turned off if AmbushBehavior?
+Is set to false.
+Then the enemy will act like the player can always see them